Detective Inspector Montague Pluke

 All Pluke has to go on is the fact that she was buried with a mirror and the pathologist's declaration that she was a virgin.

 Superstitious Death was first published by Constable Crime in 1998; it was also issued in a Large Print edition.
-It is now available from Amazon in a new paperback edition as well as in a Kindle edition.
+It was reissued by Endeavour Press, but is not currently in print.

 A Well-Pressed Shroud finds hardworking Detective Inspector Montague Pluke spending a much-needed holiday from his job at the Crickledale CID in search of the Lost Giants' Horse Trough of Trippingdale.